cassiomolin/log-aggregation-spring-boot-elastic-stack/README.md

 Feel free to check the [`docker-compose.yml`][repo.docker-compose.yml] file for details on how the services are configured.

 Both movie and review services will produce logs to the standard output (`stdout`).
 By default, Docker captures the standard output (and standard error) of all your containers, and writes them in files using the JSON format, using the `json-file` driver.
-The logs are stored in the `/var/lib/docker/containers` directory and each log file contains information about only one container.
+The logs are then stored as files the `/var/lib/docker/containers` directory and each log file contains information about only one container.

+(/var/lib/docker/containers/<container-id>/<container-id>-json.log)

 In the [`filebeat.docker.yml`][repo.filebeat.docker.yml] file, Filebeat is configured to:
 - Read the Docker logs from the `/var/lib/docker/containers` directory